ncmreynolds/retroTerm/documentation/readme.md

 You are advised to hide and show widgets as necessary rather than deleting them unless your device is short on memory or you are very clear they will not be used again.

-To check a specific widget ID is valid and in use you can check it the following method.
+To check a specific widget ID is valid and in use you can check it the following function.

 ```c++
 bool widgetExists(uint8_t widgetId);
 ```

-If you're certain you would like to delete a widget, use the following method.
+If you're certain you would like to delete a widget, use the following function.

 ```c++
 bool deleteWidget(uint8_t widgetId);